MontelioneLab/AISAR/README.md

 1. AI enhanced sampling: CDK2AP1-doc1/EnhancedSampling/

   * doc1_noN.fasta: input fasta sequence.
-We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid any potential influence on the pTM and \<pLDDT\> scores.
+We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid potential influence on the pTM and \<pLDDT\> scores.

   Commands:

   > sbatch run_doc1_noN.sh (running with slrum)

   This command calculates and relax all 6000 models using run_afsample6000.sh <br>
-  The output models are here: AF_models_dropout/doc1_noN. pTM score is reported here: AF_models_dropout/scores.sc
+  The output models are here: AF_models_dropout/doc1_noN. pTM score is reported here: AF_models_dropout/scores.sc and log from AF: slurm-xxx.out

-  > python FilterAF2.py -rel -inD AF_models_dropout/doc1_noN -outD filteredModles
+  > python FilterAF2.py -log slurm-xxx.out -rel -inD AF_models_dropout/doc1_noN -outD filteredModels

-  This command filters out bad models.
+  This command filters out bad models based on the AF log file (e.g. slurm-xxx.out).
 The python code is copied from here: https://github.rpi.edu/RPIBioinformatics/FilteringAF2_scripts

+  Additional processing scripts:

-  Addtional processing scripts to merge two chains into one chain for clustering analysis
+  Merge two chains into one chain for clustering analysis
   > sh runMergedChain.py filteredModels mergedModels

   This command finds all pdb file in the fileredModels, merge two chains (using mergeChain.py) and save them in the mergedModels directory.